VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 ### Contribution Rights

-For all contributions, even where not explicitly required by the open-source project concerned, the contributor must ensure that the City holds the rights to any changes.
-The contributor does so by confirming that:

-  1. **The contribution was written in whole or part by the contributor who holds the rights to publish the contribution under the required open-source licence.**;<br>
+For all contributions, even where not explicitly required by the open-source project concerned, the contributor must ensure that the City holds the intellectual rights to any changes.
+The contributor does so by confirming that ** he has the rights to publish the contribution under the required open-source licence**.
-  ***OR***
-  1. **The contribution was provided to the contributor by another person who certifies compliance with Clause #1, and that this contribution has not been altered subsequently.**

-If the project requires a contributor licence agreement (CLA), it must be signed by the person concerned.
-In most cases, the CLA must be signed by the director of IT.
+If the project requires a contributor licence agreement (CLA), it must be signed by the director of IT.

 **CLA validation and approval must be included in the contribution permission described above.**